mercuriete/docker-sonar-scanner-example/README.md

 # docker-sonar-scanner-example
 usage example of docker-sonar-scanner

-This tutorial is meant for when you don't have a Contiouns Integration plataform, your IT administrator is an asshole and you need to quick scan your project with sonar.
+This tutorial is meant for when you don't have a Contiouns Integration plataform, your IT administrator is an asshole and you need to quick scan your project with sonar locally on your computer.

 1) Create a Dockerfile with this inside in the same folder of your project: